simonheselschwerdt/bgws_analysis/README.md

 We provide all code to reproduce the main results and all figures of the paper.
 Either browse/download files individually or clone the repository to your local machine (see installation).

 ### **Data availability**
-Due to storage and copyright constraints, original CMIP6 data have to be downloaded from their original sources (given in Data Availability Statement).
+Due to storage and copyright constraints, original data have to be downloaded from their sources (given in Data Availability Statement).

 ## Installation